 The Company considers highly liquid investments with maturities from the date of purchase of three months or less to be cash equivalents.
-All cash equivalents are invested in money market funds, U.S. Treasury securities and debt securities of U.S. government agencies, certificates of deposit, corporate bonds and commercial paper.
+At March 31, 2010, all cash equivalents are invested in money market funds and U.S. Treasury securities.
 These accounts are recorded at cost, which approximates fair value.